From mycelium to mycotherapy, rigor in the service of effectiveness.

 On a small scale, you can use a small spray bottle and 1 or 2 sprays per day should be enough.
 It actually depends on the natural humidity of the place.

-Spray with a fine mist until water droplets appear, then monitor them for signs of moisture loss.
+Spray with a fine mist until water droplets appear, then monitor them for any signs of moisture loss.